intel-analytics/ipex-llm/python/llm/example/GPU/Deepspeed-AutoTP/README.md

 ### Known Issue

 - In our example scripts, tcmalloc is enabled through `export LD_PRELOAD=${LD_PRELOAD}:${CONDA_PREFIX}/lib/libtcmalloc.so:${LD_PRELOAD}` which speed up inference, but this may raise `munmap_chunk(): invalid pointer` error after finishing inference.
 - CPU memory OOM during model covert.
 In this example, multiple processors will loading models into memory at the same time.
 If model size/rank_num is very large, it will lead to OOM.
-Please increase `RANK_WAIT_TIME` to avoid using too much memory.
+Please `export RANK_WAIT_TIME=xxx`. `xxx` is sleep time in seconds.
+You can increase `RANK_WAIT_TIME` to avoid using too much memory.